 OCBC Frank Card is, by far, the most accessible card on the market for young adults.
-Not only does it have one of the lowest minimum requirements out there (just S$400), it also offers an easy fee waiver, with just S$10,000 annual spend–unheard of with competitors.
-Even more importantly, OCBC Frank Card offers excellent rewards rates–6% rebate online, 5% on weekend entertainment and local cafes (3% weekdays).
+Not only does it have one of the lowest minimum requirements out there (just S$400), it also offers an easy fee waiver, with just S$10,000 annual spend.
+OCBC Frank Card also offers excellent rewards rates–6% rebate online, 5% on weekend entertainment and local cafes (3% weekdays).
 It’s easy for young adults earn big rewards with OCBC Frank Card at levels where they’d never even meet the minimums of alternative cards.
 If you’re interested in accessible, no-fee cashback, look no further than OCBC Frank Card.

 What Makes OCBC Frank Card Stand Out